 “Are they genuine?
 Did they come in fresh off of reading about “How to answer questions” or were they real?”

-It’s impossible to prepare for every question you’ll ever face in a sales interview.
+Surprise, it’s impossible to prepare for every question you’ll ever face in a sales interview!
 So if memorizing answers to common questions is your primary method for getting ready, I’d highly recommend not doing that.
 It comes off as canned and impersonal – the opposite of what you want.

 The real way to get ready for any question that’s thrown at you is to have your numbers, process, “whys”, and soft skills nailed down and backed up with specific examples.
 This will give you a foundation of “content” you can use to creatively connect the dots on just about any question you’re asked.